flotacija/Manual-testing/README.md

 # Manual-testing
-This repository contains documentation and test cases for some projects which I did.
+This repository contains documentation and test cases for some projects on which I worked.